jake-young-dev/security-checkpoint/README.md

 # security-checkpoint
-github action to ensure projects have no vulnerabilities
+github action to ensure projects have no vulnerabilities for security-minded applications

 # Usage
 ## Inputs